0xAX/asm/content/asm_1.md

 60	common	exit			sys_exit
 ```

-The system call number for `sys_exit` is `60`, so we load `60` into the `rax` register.
-The [exit](https://www.man7.org/linux/man-pages/man2/exit.2.html) docs say it needs a single argument: the exit status code.
+The system call number for `sys_exit` is `60`, so we put `60` into the `rax` register.
+The `exit` function [manual page](https://www.man7.org/linux/man-pages/man2/exit.2.html) states that the `exit` function expects a single argument: the exit status code.
 To indicate that the program executed successfully, we put `0` into the `rdi` register (exit status `0` means success).
 That’s it — our program is now ready to exit.

 ### Building and running the program